Tribes Halt Major Copper Mine on Ancestral Lands in Arizona

 The Santa Rita Mountains are one of Arizona’s most biodiverse regions, with flora and fauna endemic to the Southwest.
 Undulating mountain ranges, part of the Sky Islands, frame a desert floor spotted with spiky yucca plants.
 The Santa Ritas are home to several endangered species, including the jaguar and southwestern willow flycatcher.

 Critical to this desert ecosystem are freshwater streams, which nourish the land like capillaries through a body.
-The streams were the lifeblood of the Tohono O’odham’s ancestors, and are considered holy by the Tribe — making Hudbay’s plans to pollute them with heavy metals and deplete the water table especially devastating.
+The streams were the lifeblood of the Tohono O’odham’s ancestors, and are considered holy by the Tribes — making Hudbay’s plans to pollute them with heavy metals and deplete the water table especially devastating.

 The only way Hudbay could get away with creating a colossal mine on public lands was by an industry sleight-of-hand using an antiquated mining law.

 This is a common abuse of the Mining Law, especially for gigantic open-pit mines like Rosemont.
 As mining companies began building massive industrial-scale operations in the 20th century, they twisted the law to fit their need for thousands of acres of additional public lands for waste dumps.
-The Forest Service has simply turned a blind eye on these baseless rights, letting companies run roughshod over our public lands.
+The Forest Service has simply turned a blind eye to these baseless rights, letting companies run roughshod over our public lands.

 “One of the most fulfilling parts of this case was sharing food with the Tohono O’odham leaders, [and] understanding their cultural ways of life and how important the sacred springs are,” says Gillespie.
 People of all backgrounds can relate to the importance of preserving burial grounds, he notes, saying, “We wouldn’t want someone building a mine in Arlington Cemetery.”

-The case moved slowly in the courts, but the company was moving quickly to start excavation.
+The case moved slowly in the courts, but the company moved quickly to start excavation.
 As Hudbay brazenly challenged the Tribes by bringing machinery to the mine site, Gillespie could see that he needed to take the bold step of seeking a preliminary injunction to stop any digging from starting.
 Preliminary injunctions often aren’t granted, because they’re an exceptional remedy of last resort and parties must prove that they face immediate irreparable harm.

 The judge in the case “identified the fatal flaw in the Forest Service’s reasoning,” says Gillespie.
 “He laid out an unbroken line of Supreme Court decisions, saying, ‘No, you don’t have rights under the Mining Law to pollute this land under billions of tons of waste rock, without evidence of valuable minerals.’”